ankithkanderi24/nba-verdict/README.md

 # nba-verdict
 A simple application to make it easier to reach a definitive verdict on an NBA player's all-time status!
-Done in an effort to improve my skills with APIs, Pandas, and Routing with a project I'm passionate about.
+Done in an effort to improve my skills with APIs, Pandas, and Routing through a project I'm passionate about.

 # Issues (WIP)
 1. `nba_api` only has year-by-year data back until 1996, so unable to get championships before then